TrenMA/trenma.github.io/_pages/about.md

 ---

 I am Tren Ma, an Assistant Professor in Finance at the University of Nottingham.
+I have a background in Mathematics (BSc and MEd) from Hanoi National University of Education and Economics (MRes and PhD) from the University of Glasgow.
 {: style="text-align: justify"}

+Research interests:
+* financial economics
+* financial econometrics
+* empirical asset pricing
+* international finance
-My research interests lie in financial economics with a focus on financial econometrics, empirical asset pricing and the applications of machine learning in finance.
+* applications of machine learning in finance.
 {: style="text-align: justify"}

-I have a background in Mathematics (BSc and MEd) from Hanoi National University of Education and Economics (MRes and PhD) from the University of Glasgow.
 {: style="text-align: justify"}

 ---